ml-opensource/laravel-oauth/README.md

 Within any authenticated route, you can use all the default Laravel `Auth` methods such as `Auth::user()` to resolve the currently authenticated user. `lucadegasperi/oauth2-server-laravel` provides a way to protect routes based on scope, but you can also use `Fuzz\Auth\Policies\RepositoryModelPolicy@requireScopes` to throw `League\OAuth2\Server\Exception\AccessDeniedException` exceptions when a user does not have the required scopes.

 ### Protecting resources
-Laravel OAuth comes with a base `Fuzz\Auth\Policies\RepositoryModelPolicy` but you may create your own (implementing the `Fuzz\Auth\Policies\RepositoryModelPolicyInterface` might be helpful.
+Laravel OAuth comes with a base `Fuzz\Auth\Policies\RepositoryModelPolicy` but you may create your own (implementing the `Fuzz\Auth\Policies\RepositoryModelPolicyInterface` might be helpful).
 Extending `Fuzz\Auth\Policies\RepositoryModelPolicy` will provide some base methods to ease writing policies for repositories.

 Once a policy is set up and mapped to its model class, you may use it to check user permissions according to your policy: